offGustavo/md-agenda.nvim/README.md

 ## Roadmap
 - Support for different calendars (low priority)
-- Support for remote markdown files in the views.
-A good way to show events based on different calendars. (low priority)
-- Using regexp for folding instead of markers. (medium priority)
+- Using a custom function for folding instead of markers. (medium priority)
 - Showing tasks' completion times in the agenda view. (high priority)
 - Redesigning the habit and agenda views. (high priority)